vjammi/datastructures/src/main/java/ds/patterns/binarysearch/readme.md

 ```

-### 3  Given a sorted roted array of integers nums, find the target number.
+### 3  Given a sorted roted array of integers, find the target number.
 ```
               0   1   2   3   4   5   6   7   8   9
       nums = [15, 16, 17, 18, 19, 20, 21, 12, 13, 14]